the Baltic consonants š, ž, č are written out as sh, zh, ch.

 rediska false (neut.)

-rengt to steal (Inf)
+rengt to steal, collect (Inf)

 reidai gladly